wix-incubator/ce-workshop-image-replacer/README.md

 ## Overview

 The *Image Replacer* extension includes a simple user interface for managing a list of image URLs and allows users to enable or disable the image replacement functionality.
-When active, the extension will replace all images on [ynet.co.il](https://www.ynet.co.il) with a random image from the user's saved list.
+When active, the extension will replace all images on [wix.com](https://wix.com) with a random image from the user's saved list.

 ### Features

 - Save, view, and manage a list of image URLs directly from the extension popup.
 - Enable or disable the image replacement feature.
-- Replace all images on `ynet.co.il` with random images from the user's list.
+- Replace all images on `wix.com` with random images from the user's list.
 - Simple and responsive UI for ease of use.

+### Docs
+For detailed documentation on Chrome extension development, including APIs and best practices, refer to the official [Chrome Extension API documentation](https://developer.chrome.com/docs/extensions/reference/api).
+This resource provides comprehensive information on how to use various Chrome APIs to enhance your extension's functionality.

 ## Workshop Steps